Enthusiast101/Handwirtten_digits_classification/README.md

 # Handwirtten_digits_classification
 This project uses tensorflow and MNIST dataset in order to train a CNN model.
 This model is then loaded and an interface for writing digits is created using pygame.
-Also ModelTest.py is provided in order to check the accuracy of model by plotting a heatmap.
+Also ModelTest.py is provided in order to check the accuracy of model by plotting a heatmap and classification report.

+This model gives an accuracy of 95% + on 25 epochs.

 Hope you will like it!